jbrandt130/birddog/README.md

 # Birddog

-**Birddog** is a Flask-based web app for tracking changes to Ukrainian records on [Wikisource](https://uk.wikisource.org) and building structured tracking spreadsheets for archival documents from [TSDAVO](https://e-resource.tsdavo.gov.ua).
+**Birddog** is a Flask-based web app for tracking changes to Ukrainian records on [Wikisource](https://uk.wikisource.org) and building structured tracking spreadsheets for archival documents processing.

 Originally a set of Python scripts and Jupyter notebooks, Birddog is evolving into a full web application using Flask and Bootstrap to provide a more user-friendly interface and persistent tracking.